 Plaza de Cisneros, Medellin, by Luis and Juan Pelaez (2005). http://architecturerevived.blogspot.com/2011/04/la-plaza-de-cisneros-medellincolombia. html

-Nominations are accepted until 31 December of the year before that in which the research and jury process takes place (IE for the 2019 Award, the research takes place during 2018, and nominations close 31 December 2017).
-Please send the artist, project, year, location, and a link for reference purposes.
+Nominations are accepted until 31 December of the year before that in which the research and jury process takes place.
+(IE for the 2021 Award, the research takes place during the spring of 2021, and nominations close 31 December 2020).
+Please download the nomination form and complete it with the name of the artist/team, title of the project, year, location, and a web link for reference purposes.
 The more information provided, the more likely it is that a nomination will initiate paid research.
 It may be possible to research nominations received after this date, or the nominations may be considered for the subsequent Award if they remain eligible by date.

 1. OCEANIA (Australasia & Pacific Islands, Indonesia, Philippines, Australia, Micronesia, Melanesia, Polynesia)

 2. EAST & SOUTHEAST ASIA (China, Mongolia, HK, TW, Korea N&S, Japan, Myanmar, Thailand, Vietnam, Laos, Cambodia, Malaysia, Singapore)